Maritime Pine: Meaning & Uses

-Maritime pine is a fast growing tree that can reach 30 meters in height
+Maritime Pines are fast growing trees that can reach 30 meters in height

 Maritime Pine

-Maritime pine ( Pinus pinaster ) is very widespread and covers more than 10% of wooded areas in France.
-It is part of the Pinaceae family.
-Coming from southwestern Europe, this species is very common south of the Atlantic coast and on the Mediterranean coast.
+Maritime pines ( Pinus pinaster ) are very widespread, covering more than 10% of woodlands in France.
+They are part of the Pinaceae family.
+Originating from southwestern Europe, this species is common on the Atlantic and Mediterranean coasts.

 Maritime Pine - Overview